FancyPotatOS/Ghostcraft/additions.md

   - Change name of scoreboard effect.ghost.hurt_effect
   - Config functions for each ability/kit (Total separation, if possible)

+  - More stabilty for multiplayer item ownership
+  - Better feedback for anti-camping progression

   - Anti-camping mechanic
     - 'Amongus'-like tasks to let the timer go down